elixirscript/elixirscript/CONTRIBUTING.md

 The JavaScript code is in the `src/javascript`.
 This is where features such as pattern matching and the standard library are implemented.

-Please look at [this issue](https://github.com/bryanjos/elixirscript/issues/143) for information on how to add modules to the standard library.

 The ElixirScript tests can be run using `mix test`

 The JavaScript tests can be run using `npm test`